 If a child is burned, there are a few things you should not do, including:

-- Never use butter, oils or ointments to cover the burn, as they may retain the heat.
+- Never use butter, oils or ointments to cover the burn, as they may retain the heat and make the injury worse.

 Home safety and first aid advice